CLINICAL PHARMACIST PRACTITIONER (CPP)

 • Each year of patient-contact pharmacy practice post-licensure counts as a year of clinical experience.

-Pharmacy Rule 21 NCAC 46.3101(b)(1)(B)(ii) specifically mentions the North Carolina Center for Pharmaceutical Care (NCCPC) and the American Council on Pharmaceutical Education (ACPE) as approved providers of certificate programs in the area of practice covered by the CPP agreement:
+Pharmacy Rule 21 NCAC 46.3101(b)(1)(B)(ii) designates the North Carolina Center for Pharmaceutical Care (NCCPC) and the American Council on Pharmaceutical Education (ACPE) as approved providers of certificate programs in the area of practice covered by the CPP agreement:

-• ACPE-accredited courses followed by a “C” in the area of practice are acceptable.
+• ACPE-accredited courses (whose ACPE number is followed by a “C”) that relate to an area of practice are acceptable.

 • The NCCPC no longer exists.